 Shelf-Stable Cold Smoked Salmon in Pregnancy

 Shelf-stable smoked salmon is usually safe for pregnant women.

 “Shelf stable” is a food storage term used to describe ‘ambient’ goods, i.e. those presented on the shelf at room/shop temperature.
 This type of salmon is usually vacuum sealed in a box and is NOT refrigerated in the shop or store.

 If the salmon is in a fridge when it’s sold and needs to be kept that way, then it’s not “shelf stable”.
 Shelf-stable goods usually need refrigeration only after they have been opened.

 Avoid any smoked salmon, of any type, that has been improperly stored.
-Even if smoked salmon is deemed ‘safe’, it’s still susceptible to develop listeria if not refrigerated properly and eaten well within its use-by date (source: Virginia Tech).
+Even if shelf-stable smoked salmon is deemed ‘safe’, it’s still susceptible to developing listeria if not refrigerated properly and eaten well within its use-by date (source: Virginia Tech).